smrghsh/samir-is-on-the-internet/content/projects/gsoc.md

 </div>

 With the [Processing Foundation](https://processingfoundation.org/) I learned how to commit open source code and made contributions to [p5xr](https://github.com/stalgiag/p5.xr) a library that implements the WebXR standard and helps to view p5 3D sketches from VR headsets.

 <!--more-->

+More information about the technical details are at the above Work Summary link.